webrecorder/archiveweb.page-site/guide/usage/during-capture.md

 * Yellow will say "# URLs pending, please wait before loading a new page" which means "Currently debugging and capturing the assets on this specific page.
 Give me a moment to capture everything please"

 ## [Autopilot](/guide/features/autopilot)
-The latest version (0.6.0) includes autopilot.
-This means archiveweb.page will scroll for you!
-This will honestly work best with platforms like Twitter or Instagram.
-It'll run on other static or dynamic websites, but the autoscroll might be too much for <i>regular</i> sites.
-For more info, go to [autopilot section](/guide/features/autopilot) of the guide.
+The latest version includes the new Automated page behavior and scrolling system, or Autopilot!
+This means archiveweb.page will scroll or interact with certain complex sites for you!
+The system is designed to run on a single page and currently aimed at social media sites or sites with infinite scroll.
+For more info, see the [Autopilot](/guide/features/autopilot) and [Behaviors Overview and Status](/guide/features/behaviors) sections of this guide.

 ## Instant Replay